danielstroehmann/speedtest2mqtt/README.md

 **Preconditions**

-- Install mosquitto clients by e.g. `apt install mosquitto-clients`
+- install mosquitto clients by e.g. `apt install mosquitto-clients`
+- install (if not already) [I'm an inline-style link](https://stedolan.github.io/jq/) for json cli parsing
-- Speedtest and mosquitto clients are in path variable so they can be called by the commands given in the script
+- speedtest and mosquitto clients are in path variable so they can be called by the commands given in the script

 **Usage**